DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 ## Practical Usage Examples

 This section presents advanced, real-world scenarios for leveraging the Discovery module—especially when integrated into modular systems, DI containers, or auto-registration flows.
-All examples are based on the actual code and recommended patterns for scalable projects.
+Each example is mapped to a concrete usage scenario and includes best-practice recommendations for its application.

 ---

-### 1. Standard Discovery via DiscoveryKernel (Recommended for Most Setups)
+### 1. Standard Discovery via DiscoveryKernel

+**Scenario:** *You have a modular project and want to enumerate all classes in a namespace for static analysis, auto-wiring, or bulk registration (e.g., listing all available services, controllers, or entities).*

 ```php
 use App\Kernel\Discovery\DiscoveryKernel;